philipahNOV/maze-2025/RD-path.md

     return repulsion, mask_safe
 ```

 This produces a smooth cost field where grid points near obstacles are heavily penalized.
+The `min_safe_dist` value is set through `config.yaml`.

 ### Path Search